| InLab: the lab experiment1. Setting up the lab: Before you start the lab, review the objectives

 if you are following the protocol in a lab manual, sometimes you will

+set up and run things differently.
 As you record your data, you should be asking yourself various questions:

 What are the relationships